gonicus/clacks/doc/intro.rst

     # Keyword logfile: full path to log to if log = file
     #logfile = /var/log/gosa/agent.log

-    # Keyword id: name of this gosa-agent node
+    # Keyword id: name of this clacks-agent node
-    id = gosa-agent
+    id = clacks-agent

     # Keyword user: username to run the daemon as
     #user = gosa